Monday, June 22, 2026

 By the way, area libraries have an excellent program for free passes to many of the area museums.
 In this case, the Phoenixville Library hooked me up with entry for four individuals, as well as a discount of 10% at the gift shop.
 I didn't buy anything, but there were plenty of cool things one could purchase as a memento.

 Having brought along the Saeco-Cannondale in the back of my Honda Fit, I had planned to use Fairmount Park as a starting point for a ride.
 After wandering through the museum for a couple of hours, I changed into my cycling gear and set off back towards the city.
-Starting in the East Falls area, my route would eventually work into Northeast Philadelphia, using mostly streets with marked bike lanes or "sharrows" (shared-lane markings) for at least a ruse of saftely.
+Setting off from the East Falls area, my route would eventually work into Northeast Philadelphia, using mostly streets with marked bike lanes or "sharrows" (shared-lane markings) for at least a ruse of saftely.

 I say this because I noted that there were a particularly high number of numbskulls driving this day.
 In the past I've seen plenty of area motorists pushing the envelope of what is legal when driving through red lights, but on this occasion I was following someone who clearly thought obeying traffic lights was optional.
 I saw him slowly lurch forward into an intersection, as if anticipating it was going to change, but just continuning through, even when it didn't!
 I actually caught up to him after a couple of blocks, when a few cars in front of him blocked the opportunity to repeat his actions.